Parallels/prlctl-scripts/jamf/README.md

 ### windows_vms_update.sh

 A comprehensive script for managing Windows updates in Parallels Desktop VMs.
+This will require the use of powershell and the ability to run scripts.
+We will try to automatically enable these features, but if you are having issues, you can manually enable them.

 **Features:**